ZombiU: Reception

-Critical reception
+ZombiU critical reception

-ZombiU received "generally favorable" reviews according to review aggregator Metacritic, with scores ranging from 4/10 given by GameSpot to 9.2/10 awarded by Official Nintendo Magazine.
+ZombiU received "generally favorable" reviews from critics according to review aggregator website Metacritic, with scores ranging from 4/10 given by GameSpot to 92% awarded by Official Nintendo Magazine.
 Although Montpellier was initially disappointed by some of the critical reviews, the studio was pleased with the game's overall reception.

-Jim Sterling of Destructoid wrote that ZombiU's zombies were intimidating by comparison with other zombie games.
+James Stephanie Sterling of Destructoid wrote that ZombiU's zombies were intimidating by comparison with other zombie games.
 Sterling called it an "oppressive" experience, since players were diverted by the GamePad while the game continued in real time.
 This was echoed by Rich Stanton of Eurogamer, who thought that the system made the game experience scarier.
 According to Stanton, it was one of the few zombie titles which lived up to the phrase "survival horror".
 Hollander Cooper of GamesRadar agreed, saying that ZombiU "[honed] in on the 'survival' part of the 'survival horror' genre better than any release in recent memory".
 Patrick Klepek of Giant Bomb wrote that the game had some very scary moments, which players who liked survival horror would enjoy.
 Richard Mitchell of Joystiq praised its atmosphere, which he compared favourably with Condemned: Criminal Origins.
 Chris Schilling of VideoGamer.com agreed, calling its atmosphere "authentic" and "rich".
-However, Schilling found the later stages of the game disappointing as the game become less frightening with the introduction of more-powerful weapons.
+However, Schilling found the later stages disappointing as the game becomes less frightening with the introduction of more-powerful weapons.

 Sterling wrote that the permadeath system makes the game feel scarier, saying that the emotional impact on players is more significant than the typical game over screen; the former player character could be considered a "mute monument" to player failure.
 According to Klepek, seeing a player character become a zombie was depressing and "soul-crushing".
 Arthur Gies of Polygon wrote that the system helped create an "overwhelming sense of fear and risk", and made him play the game in a more careful, tactical manner.
 Stanton wrote that the system often leads to "fraught backpack hunts", since players must retrieve their items from the previous player character; if they die, the items would be lost forever.
 According to Stanton, the system makes the game's items more meaningful and backtracking more fun.
 Greg Miller of IGN found the game paradoxically cool and nonsensical.
 Marty Sliva of 1Up.com thought the game was decent but could be improved stating: "I really hope to see Ubisoft work on a followup that fixes some of the rough patches and delivers the survival experience which the mechanics seem to be promising.
 Until then, we're left with a launch title full of unique ideas, but lacking the necessary cohesion to be truly great."